glassorg/ionscript/README.md

     X Type Declarations, port pre-existing system from Ion develop branch .is function on Classes
     X Implement Struct Typed Arrays getter/setters
+    X Implement conditional declaration types for if/else statements Implement conditional declaration types for conditional expressions Type check function calls and throw error if we know they are wrong Type check other things

 ### Absolute Path